The General Crisis: Demographic decline

 During this period there was a significant decline in populations particularly in Europe and China.
-The cause for this demographic decline is complicated and significantly unproven; but Parker claimed that war, climate change and migration are the main factors that contributed to this population crisis.
-War ravaged Europe for almost the entirety of the century with no major state avoiding war in the 1640s.
-Some states saw very few years of peace; for example Poland only saw 27 years of peace, the Dutch Republic 14, France 11, and Spain only 3.
+The cause for this demographic decline is complicated and significantly unproven.
+Parker claims that war, climate change and migration are the main factors that contributed to this population crisis.
+War ravaged Europe for almost the entirety of the century, with no major state avoiding war in the 1640s.
+Some states saw very few years of peace.
+For example, Poland only saw 27 years of peace, the Dutch Republic 14, France 11, and Spain only 3.

 An example of the impact of war on demography in Europe is Germany, whose population was reduced by approximately 15% to 30% in the Thirty Years' War.
 Another factor for the demographic decline in Europe was the spate of climatic events that dramatically affected the food supply and caused major crop failure in the marginal farmland of Europe.
 During this period there was a drop of 1–2 °C, which coincides with the Maunder Minimum and frequent, large spates of volcanism which acted to drop temperatures enough to cause crop failures in Europe.

 Crop failures were met with a wave of urban migration that perpetuated unsustainable urban populations and caused in some areas a Malthusian crisis.
 Although in some areas the early stages of the subsistence crises were not necessarily Malthusian in nature, the result usually followed this model of agricultural deficit in relation to population.